Carcinogenicity of extremely low-frequency magnetic fields: A systematic review of animal studies

 Main findings

-Across 54 eligible animal studies, the review reports very little evidence that ELF magnetic fields alone are carcinogenic.
-Evidence regarding co-carcinogenicity (ELF MFs combined with other agents) is described as inconclusive, and a clear indication of publication bias was observed.
+Fifty-four eligible animal studies were identified.
+Overall, the review found very little evidence that ELF magnetic fields alone are carcinogenic, while evidence for co-carcinogenicity (ELF MFs combined with other agents) was inconclusive.
+A clear indication of publication bias was observed.

 Outcomes measured